indiegogo/KIF-Kiwi/README.md

 ## Installation

 KIF-Kiwi is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install KIF-Kiwi, simply add the following line to your Podfile:

     pod 'KIF-Kiwi'

 and run

     pod install

+#### Note: to use Xcode 6, please install cocoapods 0.34rc2 or above.

 ## Usage
 Include KIF-Kiwi in your specs and start writing KIF tests using Kiwi describe/context and it blocks.
 See the [TestableSpec.m](https://github.com/IndieGoGo/KIF-Kiwi/blob/master/Example/Tests/TestableSpec.m) example: